Accounts Payable: Definition, Recording, and Management

 How It Works

 When a company receives goods or services from a supplier and is invoiced for them, it records an increase in Accounts Payable (credit) and a corresponding increase in an asset or expense account (debit).
 The AP balance represents the total amount owed to all suppliers at any point in time.
 When payment is made, AP is debited (reduced) and Cash is credited (reduced).
-AP is managed through an accounts payable subsidiary ledger that tracks individual vendor balances.
-Effective AP management involves taking advantage of early payment discounts when the return exceeds the cost of capital, while using the full payment period when it doesn't.
+Most companies maintain an accounts payable subsidiary ledger that tracks individual vendor balances, aging schedules, and payment due dates separately from the general ledger control account.
+Internally, many organizations use a three-way matching process before approving payment: the purchase order, receiving report, and vendor invoice must all agree in quantity and price.
+This control prevents paying for goods never received or paying incorrect amounts.
+Effective AP management also means evaluating early payment discounts — a 2/10, n/30 term translates to roughly 36% annualized savings if the discount is taken, which almost always exceeds a company's cost of capital.
+AP is distinct from Notes Payable, which involves a formal written promise to pay and often carries interest.
+AP is typically non-interest-bearing and represents short-term trade credit.

 Example